Marsan-Ma-zz/imgrec/README.md

 Fortunately, we don't need to.
 The Convolution neural network, like most of neural network models, are trained in online learning optimizers like [SGD][c1], [Adam][c2], [FTRL][c2]...etc.
 They actually only process 1 sample at a time, then we could discard it and load another.

-In this repository I've modified the data_util that it will resize the original images and cache them into pickle files, each with 500 images only.
+In this repository I've modified the `data_util.py` that it will resize the original images and cache them into pickle files, each with 500 images only.
 And in the training procedure it will load 500 images to do a mini-batch at a time, then discard them and load another mini-batch.
 So, no matter how large your original sample volumn, this make sure your machine could work.

 [c1]: https://www.tensorflow.org/versions/r0.11/api_docs/python/train.html#GradientDescentOptimizer
 [c2]: https://www.tensorflow.org/versions/r0.11/api_docs/python/train.html#AdamOptimizer